Ground Chicken Meatballs

 - You can substitute any ground meat like ground turkey, ground beef, and ground pork for this recipe but I’ve found that when I use chicken, it makes for the moistest meatballs.

-- I use dried basil and tarragon for the herbs but if you’d like to substitute oregano or parsley instead of basil, go for it.
+- I use dried basil and tarragon for the herbs, but if you’d like to substitute oregano or parsley for basil, go for it.

-- You could use a spatula to mix the ingredients together, but I use my hands because I want to feel the texture as I work with the meat.
+- You could use a spatula to mix the ingredients, but I use my hands to feel the texture as I work with the meat.

 - The meatballs tend to be somewhat sticky when you form the balls.
 It makes for moist meatballs.

-- These meatballs keep in the refrigerator for up to 5 days.
+- You can store these meatballs in the refrigerator in the refrigerator for up to 5 days.
 Just place them in an airtight glass container.
 You can even freeze them for up to 3 months.

 How to make ground chicken meatballs